Projection and Quantisation: A Unifying View of Learning to Hash, from Random Projections to the RAG Era: Conclusion

 \end{definition}

-Here, $P_1 > P_2$ and $c > 1$ are required to make the hash family useful for ANN search.
-That is, close pairs should collide more often than distant pairs.
-Hash function families with this property have been developed for several distance measures, including $L_p$ norms \cite{Datar04}, cosine similarity \cite{Charikar02}, Jaccard similarity \cite{Broder97}, and angular distances on hyperspheres \cite{Terasawa07}.
+Here $P_1 > P_2$ and $c > 1$ are required for the family to be useful.
+These conditions ensure that close pairs collide more often than distant pairs.\longonly{ Hash function families with this property have been developed for several distance measures, including $L_p$ norms~\cite{Datar04}, cosine similarity~\cite{Charikar02}, Jaccard similarity~\cite{Broder97}, and angular distances on hyperspheres~\cite{Terasawa07}.}

-The probability gap between $P_1$ and $P_2$ can be amplified by concatenating $K$ independently sampled hash functions $h_k \in \mathcal{H}$ into a composite function:
+We amplify the gap between $P_1$ and $P_2$ by concatenating $K$ independently sampled hash functions $h_k \in \mathcal{H}$ into a composite function:

-This embedding maps each point to a $K$-bit hashcode, significantly reducing the chance that distant points collide.
-The composite function $g$ is drawn from a higher-order family $\mathcal{G}$ and can be used to index data into $2^K$ buckets per hashtable.
+This maps each point to a $K$-bit hashcode and reduces the chance that distant points collide.
+The composite function $g$ is drawn from a higher-order family $\mathcal{G}$ and indexes data into $2^K$ buckets per hashtable.

-To maintain recall while increasing precision, multiple such hashtables (indexed by $L$ independent $g_l$ functions) are used.
-The collision probability for at least one of the $L$ tables is given by $P^{''}_1 = 1 - (1 - P_1^K)^L$, which can be tuned to ensure desirable trade-offs between recall, precision, and query time.
-Figure~\ref{fig:ch2_lsh_key} illustrates the interaction between these parameters.
+To maintain recall while increasing precision, we use multiple such hashtables, indexed by $L$ independent $g_l$ functions.\longonly{ Figure~\ref{fig:ch2_lsh_table} shows the effect of $L$ on the collision probability.} The collision probability across at least one of the $L$ tables is $P^{''}_1 = 1 - (1 - P_1^K)^L$.
+We tune this for the desired trade-off between recall, precision, and query time.\longonly{ Figure~\ref{fig:ch2_lsh_key} illustrates the interaction between these parameters.}

 The pre-processing step (Algorithm~\ref{alg:ch2_lsh_preprocess}) indexes data points into multiple hashtables.
-During querying, the query point is hashed with the same $g_l$ functions, and candidate neighbours are drawn from matching buckets:
+During querying, we hash the query point with the same $g_l$ functions and draw candidate neighbours from matching buckets: